-John A. Young, age 80, has been a member of our board of directors since March 2001.
+John A. Young, age 81, has been a member of our board of directors since March 2001.
 Mr. Young retired in October 1992 after having served as president and chief executive officer of Hewlett-Packard Company, a diversified electronics manufacturer, since 1978.
-Mr. Young served as a director of Affymetrix, Inc., a provider of genomic analysis tools and reagents for genetic testing, from 1992 to 2010; and Vermillion, Inc., a molecular diagnostics company, from 1994 to 2008.
+Mr. Young served as a director of Affymetrix, Inc. (NASDAQ: AFFX), a provider of genomic analysis tools and reagents for genetic testing, from 1992 to 2010; and Vermillion, Inc. (NASDAQ: VRML), a molecular diagnostics company, from 1994 to 2008.
 He currently serves as a director of Nanosys, Inc., a private venture-backed semiconductor company specializing in nanotechnology.
 Mr. Young received a B.S. in electrical engineering from Oregon State University and an M.B.A. from Stanford University.
 We believe that Mr. Young's extensive executive management experience qualifies him to serve on our board of directors.

 Gerhard F. Burbach, age 51, joined our board of directors in January 2013.
-Since January 2006, Mr. Burbach has served as president, chief executive officer, and director of Thoratec Corporation, a publicly-traded company that develops, manufactures, and markets proprietary medical devices used for circulatory support.
-In addition, since October 2004, Mr. Burbach has served as a member of the board of directors of Digirad Corporation, a publicly-traded company focused on diagnostic imaging products.
+Since January 2006, Mr. Burbach has served as president, chief executive officer, and director of Thoratec Corporation (NASDAQ: THOR), a company that develops, manufactures, and markets proprietary medical devices used for circulatory support.
+In addition, from 2004 to February 2013, Mr. Burbach served as a member of the board of directors of Digirad Corporation (NASDAQ: DRAD), a company focused on diagnostic imaging products.
 From April 2005 to January 2006, Mr. Burbach served as president and chief executive officer of Digirad Corporation.
 From July 2003 to April 2005, he served as president and chief executive officer of Bacchus Vascular, Inc., a developer of catheter-based medical devices.
 From January 2001 to July 2003, he served as chief executive officer of Philips Nuclear Medicine, a division of Philips Electronics, and, before its acquisition by Philips, worked for four years for ADAC Laboratories, most recently as president.
 Mr. Burbach also spent six years with the management consulting firm of McKinsey & Company, Inc., where he was most recently a senior engagement manager in the firm's healthcare practice.
-We believe that Mr. Burbach's experience as a chief executive officer of other public life sciences companies qualifies him to serve on our board of directors.
+We believe that Mr. Burbach's experience as a chief executive officer and director of other public life sciences companies qualifies him to serve on our board of directors.